mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Power System Alteration](@id ACPowerSystemAlterationManual)
-After setting up the `PowerSystem` composite type with the `ac` model and the `ACPowerFlow` composite type, users can conveniently modify and update branches, generators, and buses without the necessity of recreating them entirely.
-This can be achieved by reusing the aforementioned composite types, eliminating the need to recreate them from scratch.
+Once users have established the `PowerSystem` composite type and the `ac` model using the [`acModel!`](@ref acModel!) function, users gain the ability to include new branches and generators.
+They can also modify buses, branches, and generators while progressing to generate the `ACPowerFlow` composite type via the the [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel) function.
+Finally, the resolution of the AC power flow is achieved by employing [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) and [`solve!`](@ref solve!(::PowerSystem, ::NewtonRaphson)) functions.
+This process eliminates the necessity to start over and recreate the `PowerSystem` and `ac` model from scratch.

-This streamlined process is facilitated by simply providing the `PowerSystem` and `ACPowerFlow` composite types as arguments to functions responsible for adding or updating power system components.
+However, once users establish the `ACPowerFlow` composite type, they also acquire the flexibility to seamlessly incorporate new branches and generators, along with the capability to modify buses, branches, and generators.
+This extends the previous scenario where there was no need to recreate the `PowerSystem` and `ac` model, and similarly, the `ACPowerFlow` composite type does not require recreation from scratch.
+This efficient process is facilitated by directly supplying the `PowerSystem` and `ACPowerFlow` composite types as arguments to functions responsible for adding or updating power system components.

+Depending on the chosen method, reusing the `PowerSystem` and `ACPowerFlow` composite types can result in several advantages concerning the speed of executing algorithms for solving AC power flows, as detailed below.

 ---

-##### Reusing Jacobian Matrix
+##### Newton-Raphson: Reusing Jacobian Matrix
 In utilizing the Newton-Raphson method, users can directly proceed with iterations without reinitializing the Jacobian matrix.
 To illustrate, let us build upon the previous example by modifying the power system as follows:
 ```@example ACPowerFlowSolution
 addBranch!(system, analysis; label = "Branch 4", from = "Bus 2", to = "Bus 3", reactance = 1)